 Do you remember the famous Findus Crispy Pancakes from the seventies and eighties?
 What a treat they were.
 Axed for years, they were reintroduced a while back but the new recipes and flavours just didn’t taste the same at all.

-Admittedly, they are a slight faff to make as you need to make both the pancakes and the filling and then assemble them - and dip each one in flour, egg and breadcrumbs, but they aren’t difficult and if you aren’t one of our fabulous keyworkers, and are home in furlough, it’s quite nice to spend the extra time on something fairly cheap but delicious.
+Admittedly, they are a slight faff to make as you need to make both the pancakes and the filling and then assemble them - and dip each one in flour, egg and breadcrumbs, but they aren’t difficult and if you're not in a desperate rush, it’s quite nice to spend the extra time on something fairly cheap but delicious.

 Huge favourites in our house when I was a little girl: occasionally we might try one of the chicken varieties and I think there was a mince beef version, but the cheesy one was the runaway winner.

 For a long time my absolute favourite childhood tea was cheesy crispy pancakes, baked beans and potato croquettes.
-I love that combination still although the grown up me tends to eat them with some lightly dressed salad leaves on the side.
+I love that combination still although the grown up me tends to eat them with some lightly dressed salad leaves on the side instead.

 Makes 8 pancakes